EJBlog/EJBlog.github.io/_posts/2016-05-09-becoming-a-travel-nurse.md

 thoughts that nursing was the chosen path for me.
 With nursing, there are endless

-opportunities, which I don’t think I fully grasped until I was in college studying
+opportunities, which I don’t think I fully grasped until I was in college.<!--endpreview-->

-nursing.
 </p>

 <p>